adegbolaA/A-DevopsChallenge/README.md

 Usage
 The Unit Conversion Grading System can be used via different interfaces:

-1. Command Line Interface (CLI) - Implementing
+1. Command Line Interface (CLI)

 Teachers can use the CLI to enter input values and view the grading results directly in their terminal.

-2. ReST API
+2. ReST API - Implemented

 For more advanced users, the ReST API can be utilized to integrate the grading system into other applications or systems.

 3. Browser Interface

 For a user-friendly and intuitive experience, teachers can access the grading system through a web-based browser interface.